 The Foundation Seminar begins with a slide presentation on Friday evening designed to overview the training process.
 Saturday and Sunday are spent all day in the field with you and your dog practicing training techniques that have been used for over 80 years by the Rick Smith and his family.
 (Inclement weather will bring the seminar indoors for lecture, demonstration and slides.)
 There are plenty of opportunities for individual counseling ensures that every step is mastered before moving on to more advanced work.
 Areas to be covered are: laying the proper foundation, yard and field training, preventing and correcting faults, bird work, natural and force retrieving, and using both the check cord and electronic collar.

-Please join us on September 6, 2014 for our annual customer appreciation event and help us celebrate our 40th year as the world's premier hunting dog supplier.
-Bird Dog Days 2014 will feature a tent sale and the opportunity to test fire some of the newest shotguns on the market.
+Please join us on September 19, 2015 for our annual customer appreciation event and help us celebrate our 41st year as the world's premier hunting dog supplier.
+Bird Dog Days 2015 will feature a tent sale and the opportunity to test fire some of the newest shotguns on the market.
 Josh Miller from Sport Dog will be on hand to answer your dog training questions.
-Legendary Benelli exhibition shooter Tim Bradley will provide a shooting demonstration.
 Several manufacturing representatives will be available to answer your questions.
-There will be door prize giveaways each hour to include the grand prize of a Benelli Shotgun.
+There will be door prize give-a-ways each hour.

 What: Bird Dog Days 2014: Customer Appreciation Event & Tent Sale